 There are general rules with respect to contracts concluded by electronic means.
-The consumer can withdraw from such a contract within 10 days after the goods provided on basis of the contract are delivered, or after the conclusion of the contract - if it is a service contract.
-In the Telecommunications Act there are the following special consumer regulations: clear and easy to understand communications of terms and conditions of the contract; term of the first contract cannot exceed 24 months; a consumer can cancel a contract for telecommunications services before services are provided and without the obligation to pay any cancellation fee.
+The consumer can withdraw from such a contract within 10 days after the delivery of the goods provided on the basis of the contract, or after the conclusion of the contract - if it is a service contract.
+The Telecommunications Act has the following special consumer regulations: clear and easy to understand communication of the terms and conditions of the contract; the term of the first contract cannot exceed 24 months; and a consumer can cancel a contract for telecommunications services before services are provided and without the obligation to pay any cancellation fee.
 There are special mediation and arbitration proceedings with respect to consumer complaints carried out in the OEC.